svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-device-motion/index.md

----
-slug: 'get-device-motion'
-title: 'getDeviceMotion'
+# getDeviceMotion

-description: "Provides information about the device's motion, including acceleration and rotation rate."
+Provides information about the device's motion, including acceleration and rotation rate.
-category: 'sensors'
----

 ## Usage